18F/development-guide/tech_leads/README.md

 * Leading tutorials, book clubs, and other educational presentations.
 * Maintaining specific projects like scaffold generators and gitsecrets rules.
-* Performing code reviews for personal feedback by request.
+* Individual mentoring, code reviews, and other personal feedback (by request).

 Please note: this Leads API is not set in stone.
 Your suggestions on how the API could be changed to better serve 18F's needs are always welcome!